Hardik Patel takes the road after farmer refuses to let his chopper land

 Vinay Patel sounded upset with Hardik Patel, saying he is "playing politics on the bodies of those who died" during the Patidar reservation agitation.

-"Hardik was to attend an election rally at 5 pm Thursday at Lunawada and two days ago permission was granted for his helicopter to land at a private land.
+"Hardik was to attend an election rally at 5 pm on Thursday at Lunawada and two days ago permission was granted for his helicopter to land at a private land.

 "But the owner of the private land on which the temporary helipad was to be constructed for the chopper to land declined (permission) at the last moment," said resident additional collector R R Thakkar.